MILD: Multi-Layer Diffusion Strategy for Complex and Precise Multi-IP Aware Human Erasing: Abstract

 \section{Abstract}

-Recent years have witnessed the remarkable success of diffusion models, especially in various image-customized tasks.
-Previous works have achieved notable advances on simple human-oriented erasing task by leveraging explicit mask guidance and semantic-aware inpainting paradigm.
-Despite this progress, existing methods still struggle with significant human removal challenges raised by \emph{“Multi-IP Interactions”} under more complex realistic scenarios such as \emph{human-human occlusions}, \emph{human-object entanglements} and \emph{human-background interferences}.
-These approaches are typically limited by: \emph{\textbf{1) Dataset deficiency.}} They basically lack large-scale multi-IP datasets, especially those covering complex scenarios such as \emph{dense occlusions}, \emph{camouflaged or distracted backgrounds} and \emph{diverse IP interactions}. \emph{\textbf{2) Lack of spatial decoupling.}} Most methods lack effective spatial decoupling strategies to disentangle different foreground instances from the background, which limits their ability to achieve targeted human removal and clear background inpainting.
-These limitations result in performance degradation in precisely erasing overlapping individuals and restoring occluded regions in real-world scenes.
-In this work, we first introduce a high-quality human erasing dataset, \emph{\textbf{MILD dataset}}, capturing diverse pose variations, occlusions, and complex backgrounds in multi-IP interactive scenarios.
-Building on this foundation, we propose \emph{\textbf{Multi-Layer Diffusion (MILD)}}, a novel multi-layer diffusion strategy for complex and precise multi-IP aware human erasing.
-Specifically, MILD first decomposes the traditional generation process into semantically separated denoising pathways, enabling independent reconstruction of each foreground instance and the background.
-To enhance human-centric understanding, we introduce Human Morphology Guidance, a plug-and-play guidance module that integrates pose, parsing, and spatial relations into the generation process, improving the morphological awareness and promoting more effective restoration.
-We further present Spatially-Modulated Attention, an adaptive mechanism that leverages spatial mask priors to effectively modulate attention across semantic regions, resulting in fewer boundary artifacts and mitigated semantic leakage.
-Extensive experiments demonstrate that MILD consistently outperforms state-of-the-art methods on challenging human erasing benchmarks.
-Our project page is available at: https://mild-multi-layer-diffusion.github.io/.
+Recent years have witnessed the success of diffusion models in image customization tasks.
+However, existing mask-guided human erasing methods still struggle in complex scenarios such as \emph{human–human occlusion}, \emph{human–object entanglement}, and \emph{human–background interference}, mainly due to the lack of large-scale multi-instance datasets and effective spatial decoupling to separate foreground from background.
+To bridge these gaps, we curate the \emph{MILD dataset} capturing diverse poses, occlusions, and complex multi-instance interactions.
+We then define the \emph{Cross-Domain Attention Gap (CAG)}, an attention-gap metric to quantify semantic leakage.
+On top of these, we propose \emph{Multi-Layer Diffusion (MILD)}, which decomposes the generation process into independent denoising pathways, enabling separate reconstruction of each foreground instance and the background.
+To enhance human-centric understanding, we introduce \emph{Human Morphology Guidance}, a plug-and-play module that incorporates pose, parsing, and spatial relationships into the diffusion process to improve structural awareness and restoration quality.
+Additionally, we present \emph{Spatially-Modulated Attention}, an adaptive mechanism that leverages spatial mask priors to modulate attention across semantic regions, further widening the CAG to effectively minimize boundary artifacts and mitigate semantic leakage.
+Experiments show that MILD significantly outperforms existing methods.
+Datasets and code are publicly available at: \href{https://mild-multi-layer-diffusion.github.io/}{\texttt{{project page}}}.